Yuri05/Dapagliflozin-Model/Evaluation/Input/Content/Section2.2_Data.md

 | - unchanged                | 15.40%   | 18.90%       |
 | - as metabolites           | 1.70%    | 2.09%        |

-** to sum up to total excretion of urine and feces, respectively
+** to sum up to total excretion of urine and feces, respectively.

 The metabolic pattern was determined as shown in the following table.